 Are hauls wasteful?
 Should we be doing them?
-Keep reading for my thoughts on Hauls & the Beautycon LA Hauler Bag
+Keep reading for my thoughts on hauls & the Beautycon LA Hauler Bag

-Thoughts on Hauls
+Thoughts on Beauty Hauls

 Fun fact, as of this writing, hauls account for over 31.2 million videos on YouTube and countless posts across WordPress.

-If you are interested in seeing what I received in my 2018 Beautycon La Hauler Bag, please keep reading:
+If you are interested in seeing what I received in my 2018 Beautycon LA Hauler Bag, please keep reading:

 Beautycon LA Hauler Bag & Ticket Value

 Beauty Con L.A. offers a series of tiered tickets to the annual event ranging from one-day or two-day general admission, two-day early admission (with haul bag), VIP All Access, etc. When my friend and I were evaluating ticket options we were deciding between the two-day GA tickets ($75.00) or the early admission passes ($200.00).

 Ultimately, we purchased the two-day early admission tickets.
 All-in-all, we felt that the early admission to the event, as well as the goodie bag were worth the price tag.
 However, it is always risky to take a chance on a mystery bag.
 In fact, mystery ahuler bags tend to contain a lot of junk.